HenningBuhl/low-resource-machine-translation/README.md

     * nl
       * mono-data.txt

+### Comprehensive Explanation

+TODO

 The folder `experiments` contains notebook files for each experiment.
 An experiment will create a folder `experiments/runs/{EXPERIMENT}` where the arguments, results and models will be saved.

 Each experiment is present as a notebook to enable quick prototyping and a more neat presentation.
 A notebook can be converted into a python file with

 ```
 jupyter nbconvert --to python EXPERIMENT.ipynb